MercuryWorkshop/Pollen/readme.md

 ![Pollen](/Pollen.png)

 ## What is it?
-Pollen is a user policy editor that takes advantage of how and where they are stored.
-On Linux systems, you can modify your set user policies by changing the file at `/etc/opt/chrome/policies/managed`.
-This works similarly within ChromeOS, allowing us to create a file called `Pollen.json` to modify existing user policies.
+Pollen is a user policy editor that takes advantage of how policies are stored.
+On Linux systems, user policies can be modified by editing the file `/etc/opt/chrome/policies/managed`.
+ChromeOS works similarly where you can create a file named `Pollen.json` to change existing user policies.

-Pollen **cannot** edit device policies like developer mode.
-If you want to modify device policies you should check out [Lilac](https://github.com/mercuryworkshop/lilac).
+Pollen **cannot** modify policies such as developer mode.
+If you want to modify **device policies**, visit [Lilac](https://github.com/mercuryworkshop/lilac).

 ## How do I use it?
 > [!IMPORTANT]